Foundations of Rational Quantum Field Theory, I: #1

-It can be shown, that indeed, eq.
-(29) holds with the ansatz eq.
-(26).
-The proof, which is rather involved, follows from the duality properties of RCFT and will be described in the sequel to this paper, ref. \r\Prep.
 The other modified YBE relations follow immediately from eq.
 (29) and charge conjugation.
 Note that $S_{p,\bar p}$ is {\it not} of the general Hecke ansatz, as it is not a solution of the YBE, but the modified relation eq.
 (29).
 However, for any number of blocks, it remains of the form eq.
 (9.10), expressed in terms of the same projector operators, albeit with a different set of eigenvalue functions $f_a(\theta)$, which can be deduced from the crossing property eq.
 (9.20).
-More detail will be provided in ref. in \r\Prep.
-Now, the only remaining non--trivial properties that need to be checked is the unitarity, eq.
+Now, the only remaining non--trivial property that needs to be checked is the unitarity, eq.
 (3), which is implemented by a judicious choice of the function $F(\theta)$.
 Unitarity holds provided that $F(\theta)$ obeys

 This set of equations can be solved for any $\lambda$ and $\wig\lambda$.
-It is convenient to parametrize the crossing parameters via the variables $n$ an $k$,
+It is convenient to parametrize the crossing parameters via the variables $n$ and $k$,

 which are arbitrary real numbers, which will be termed the ``rank'' and the ``level'', respectively.
 (In RCFT the rank and the level are, of course, always rational).
 The minimal solution to the set of equations (30), can be found in a closed form, as in the real case eqs.
 (15,18), via pole counting.
 For brevity sake, we omit the detail.
 Alternatively, $F(\theta)$ may be written as